bids-standard/bids-website/docs/blog/posts/2023-05-25-steering_group_minutes.md

 the manuscript submission period.
 This could be the easiest, but may not be a perfect solution because it\'s based on the user.

-For other data modalities (e.g. genetics, etc), typically the journal just encourages it to be shared on a repository.
+For other data modalities (for example genetics, and so on), typically the journal just encourages it to be shared on a repository.
 There are not many efforts like BIDS, for standards themselves.